david3dworld/ArcGIS-Pro-Addin-Tool/README.md

    [HLS-Service](https://ag-analytics.portal.azure-api.net/docs/services/harmonized-landsat-sentinel-service/operations/hls-service)

-    If you want to know about how to add toolbar on arcgispro , please refer to the following this Video.
+    if you want to know how to use HLS service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.